micknowsbest/Spectrum-BreakThru.org/README.md

 When the pandemic was really going I noticed alot of our guys were doing to these virtual day programs and I was able to see what was missing, and I am aiming to add to what they achieved by adding tools that they were missing to provide a more one on one experience.

+Our mission is to empower individuals with disabilities by providing them with the necessary tools and resources to achieve their full potential.
+We believe that every person, regardless of their abilities, deserves the opportunity to thrive and contribute to their community.
+Through education, advocacy, and support, we strive to break down barriers and create a more inclusive society.
+Our goal is to promote independence, self-determination, and a sense of belonging for all individuals with disabilities.